torch/nn/doc/simple.md

     * [Identity](#nn.Identity) : forward input as-is to output (useful with [ParallelTable](table.md#nn.ParallelTable)) ;
     * [Dropout](#nn.Dropout) : masks parts of the `input` using binary samples from a [bernoulli](http://en.wikipedia.org/wiki/Bernoulli_distribution) distribution ;
     * [SpatialDropout](#nn.SpatialDropout) : same as Dropout but for spatial inputs where adjacent pixels are strongly correlated ;
+    * [VolumetricDropout](#nn.VolumetricDropout) : same as Dropout but for volumetric inputs where adjacent voxels are strongly correlated ;
     * [Padding](#nn.Padding) : adds padding to a dimension ;
     * [L1Penalty](#nn.L1Penalty) : adds an L1 penalty to an input (for sparsity) ;
     * [GradientReversal](#nn.GradientReversal) : reverses the gradient (to maximize an objective function) ;